nrjdalal/markdown-to-openapi/example.spec.md

 ### Health

-Check the health of the API.
+Check the health of the system.

 > GET /health

+#### Responses

-- 200
+- 200 - System is healthy.

   ```json
   {